AutoMQ/elastic-stream/docs/sbp.md

 ```

 ### DESCRIBE_PD_CLUSTER
-The DESCRIBE_PD_CLUSTER frame(opcode=0x4002) requests placement manager to describe its current cluster membership.
-Embedded clients of the data-node MUST send heartbeats / load metrics to all PM nodes.
+The DESCRIBE_PD_CLUSTER frame(opcode=0x4002) requests placement driver to describe its current cluster membership.
+Embedded clients of the data-node MUST send heartbeats / load metrics to all PD nodes.

 ** Request Frame**
 ```